-Along with the rapid development of technology, mobile commerce emerges as a hot trend of eCommerce.
-Customers are more likely to get used to shopping online, from their comfort zone.
-Mobile commerce and eCommerce have interlinked relations with each other.
-While eCommerce serves the main function as selling and buying online, mobile commerce – also known as m-commerce is a subcategory of eCommerce that mainly focus on purchasing via mobile devices.
+Along with the rapid development of technology, mobile commerce, also known as mCommerce, emerges as a hot trend in eCommerce.
+Customers are more likely to get used to shopping online, from their comfort zone. eCommerce and mCommerce have interlinked relations with each other.
+While eCommerce serves the main function of selling and buying online, mCommerce is a subcategory of eCommerce that mainly focus on purchasing via mobile devices.

-In this article today, we’ll understand more about mobile commerce and eCommerce, go into detail and how they differentiate each other.
+In this article today, we’ll understand more about eCommerce vs mCommerce and how they differentiate each other.

 Table of Contents